bglti148/liter-sorting-game/README.md

 ## Overview

-Eco Sorter is an educational 3D browser game that teaches players about waste sorting and recycling.
-Built with React, Three.js, and Express, the game challenges users to sort litter items into the correct bins (recycling, compost, or trash) within a time limit.
+Eco Sorter is an educational 2D browser game that teaches players about waste sorting and recycling.
+Built with React, TypeScript, and Express, the game challenges users to sort litter items into the correct bins (recycling, compost, or trash) within a time limit.
 Players earn points for correct sorting and learn environmental facts about recycling and composting.

-The application uses a modern full-stack architecture with a React frontend featuring 3D graphics, state management through Zustand, and a minimal Express backend prepared for future database integration.
+The application uses a modern full-stack architecture with a React frontend featuring a clean 2D interface with HTML/CSS positioning, emoji icons for litter items, custom bin images, and a park background.
+Game state is managed through Zustand, with a minimal Express backend prepared for future database integration.

 ## User Preferences